RFC2209-CapFalcon/review-service-cameron/README.md

 ```

 ## Creating Table Indexes
 Indexes are neccisary to ensure the system runs properly if indexes are not set expect increased response times of 99.5% and likely system crash at at any scale.

-To create dependencies run:
 ```
+	 table		  	column
+	-------		       --------
+	reviews		      product_id
+     review_photos            product_id
+ characteristic_reviews	   characteristic_id
+    characteristics           Product_id
 ```

 ## Installing Dependencies